 The area has been enhanced with walking tracks, lakes, bridges and leafy arbours adorned with flowers.
 The volunteers have replicated international scenes to represent the country of origin of the wild rhododendron plants.
 Wildlife, including platypus, echidna and a diverse variety of birds make the garden habitat their home.
 There’s also substantial facilities for tourists, including a tea room which overlooks the magical scenery.

-Saving the Rhododendron from Extinction
+Saving the Rhododendron

 Frank was very proud to inform us that the Emu Valley Rhododendron Garden is classified as a plant museum.
 The work of the garden’s volunteers in Tasmania is helping save many species of rhododendron that might otherwise disappear forever.